kintoandar/shell_scripts/README.md

 These are the current scripts available.

 ## Automation
-Scripts to make you life a little better.
+Scripts to make your life a little better.

 ### backup_home.sh
 Backup cherry picked files to a encrypted `tar.gz` file using `gpg`.